cryptool-org/cryptool1/readme-source.txt

 2. Tools you need
    ~~~~~~~~~~~~~~
-For building CrypTool completely you need:
+For building CT1 completely you need:
 a) Microsoft C++ Compiler:
     - Visual Studio 2008.
     - Older compilers like Visual Studio 2005 are no longer supported and will not work